 4th Annual WAPSN Symposium

-The West Africa Peace and Security Network is pleased to announce that its fourth annual symposium will be held in Bamako, Mali in May 2018.
+The West Africa Peace and Security Network is pleased to announce that its fourth annual symposium will be held in Bamako, Mali on 4-5th May 2018.
+The provisional programme will be published shortly.
 We publish below the full call for papers – please note the deadline of 8th January 2018.

 Call for PapersWAPSN Symposium 2018, Bamako